CREDIT CARDS ARE MORE THAN JUST A BACK-UP PLAN!

 However, credit cards are not inherently bad.
 Money mismanagement is, and the two don’t necessarily go hand in hand.
 If you are conscientious about how you use your money, you can actually save money by taking advantage of credit cards.

-There are multiple ways to save money using a credit card.
-These are 5 of the most effective.
+There are multiple ways to save money using a credit card starting with a Canadian Credit Card comparison.

 1. Transfer your balance to a 0% APR credit card